Wildfires, persistent dry weather spark new round of fire restrictions

 • Explosives, including fireworks, tracer bullets, and exploding targets.

-The City of Ouray and Ouray County have also reimplemented Stage I fire restrictions that are the same as the GMUG’s.
+The City of Ouray, Ouray County and Delta County have also reimplemented Stage I fire restrictions that are the same as the GMUG’s.

 For more information on fire restrictions, wildfires and prescribed burns on National Forest System lands, call 970-874-6602 or visit http://bit.ly/GMUGFireRestrictions.